 Before we can consider the issue of the Immaculate Conception we must understand what is meant by the term Original Sin.
-Original Sin is better understood as the ANCESTRAL CURSE or ESTRANGEMENT FROM GOD derived from the sin of our first parents.
-NOBODY INHERITS THE GUILT OF OUR FIRST PARENTS but we are all conceived estranged from God being under the ancestral curse because of the sin of our fist parents.
+Original Sin is better understood as the ANCESTRAL CURSE derived from the sin of our first parents.
+NOBODY INHERITS THE GUILT OF OUR FIRST PARENTS but all are under the ancestral curse because of the sin of our fist parents.

 The Church celebrates the Feast of the Dormition of Mary, that is the day she fell asleep in the Lord; the day she died.
 CHRIST ALONE WAS CONCEIVED WITHOUT THE CONSEQUENCES OF THE ANCESTRAL CURSE OR ORIGINAL SIN.
 Mary died because she was subject to the natural consequences of the first sin of Adam and Eve.
 The wages of sin is death and it was the sin of our first parents that brought death into the world together with estrangement from God.
 MARY WAS NOT THE EXCEPTION, CHRIST ALONE WAS THE EXCEPTION.